wnet500/UE_prediction_model/README.md

 Instead, you can identify the structure of datasets and their examples please refer to `features_details.csv` and `UE_sample_data.csv` in the datasets folder

-> `features_details.csv` consists of features, description, type and details, and `UE_sample_data.csv` shows the examples of the datasets used for modeling (note: this is not real patients' dataset)
+> `features_details.csv` consists of features, description, type and details

+> `UE_sample_data.csv` shows the examples of the datasets used for modeling (note: this is not real patients' dataset)

 ## python_code